French envoy to return to U.S. after fence-mending Biden-Macron call | Politics

 "The president has had a friendly phone call with the president of France where they agreed to meet in October and continue close consultations and work together on a range of issues," she told reporters.
 Asked if Biden apologized to Macron, she said: "He acknowledged that there could have been greater consultation."

-The U.S., Australian and British security partnership was widely seen as designed to counter China's growing assertiveness in the Pacific but critics said it undercut Biden's broader effort to rally allies such as France to that cause.
-Biden administration officials suggested the U.S. commitment to "reinforcing its support to counter-terrorism operations in the Sahel" meant a continuation of existing efforts.
+The new U.S., Australian and British security partnership (AUKUS) was widely seen as designed to counter China's growing assertiveness in the Pacific but critics said it undercut Biden's broader effort to rally allies such as France to that cause.
+Biden administration officials suggested the U.S. commitment to "reinforcing its support to counter-terrorism operations in the Sahel" region of West Africa meant a continuation of existing efforts.

 Pentagon spokesman John Kirby said the U.S. military would continue to support French operations, but declined to speculate about potential increases or changes in U.S. assistance.
 "When I saw the verb reinforce, what I took away was that we're going to stay committed to that task," he told reporters.